bones7242/letsHack/README.md

 + Wrote entire front and back end of this full-stack application utilizing MVC structure
  * used MySQL database with Sequelize ORM
  * used express for the server
- * used handlebars
+ * used handlebars to render the View
-+ Wrote my own ORM to communicated between my model and database
-+ Wrote front end using HTML, Handlebars.js, CSS, and JavaScript
++ Utilized passport.js for authentication

 ### Application flow